signalfx/splunk-otel-collector/docs/signalfx-smart-agent-migration.md

       my_other_dimension: my_other_dimension_value
 ```

-Here is an equivalent, recommended Collector configuration utilizing the
+Below is an equivalent, recommended Collector configuration.
+Notice that the
+`signalfx-forwarder` monitor's associated `smartagent/signalfx-forwarder` receiver instance
+is part of a `traces` pipeline using the `sapm` exporter.
+The additional metric
+monitors utilize the
 [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/receiver/receivercreator/README.md):

 ```yaml